vb-pogribnyi/OpenCircle/Open Circle.md

         plt.show()
 ```

 The code suggests that all the images we cut by hand should be in a folder called 'data_real'.
-OpenCV reads images as an array of integers with values in range 0-255.
-Since our network accepts arrays with values 0-1 - we also have to convert the images to floats and normalize it, by subtracting min value from each image and dividing by max value.
-Also since on our images the circle is black-on-white, and in the dataset the circle is white-on-black, we end our preprocessing with the line 'img = 1 - img', which inverts the image.
+OpenCV reads images as an array of integers with values in the range of 0-255.
+Since our network accepts arrays with values 0-1 - we also have to convert the images to floats and normalize them, by subtracting min value from each image and dividing it by max value.
+Also since on our images, the circle is black-on-white, and in the dataset the circle is white-on-black, we end our preprocessing with the line 'img = 1 - img', which inverts the image.

 Here's an example of what the code should output:

 ![03](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\05_real\im_02.png)

-There is some inconsistency between OpenCV and Matplotlib for y-axis, so the image looks flipped vertically.
-This is the same image as on the plot above.
+There is some inconsistency between OpenCV and Matplotlib for the y-axis, so the image looks flipped vertically.
+This is the same image as in the plot above.

-Now given the data, we can transform it into PyTorch-friendly dataloader and run it through our model.
-To run it through the model, we'll use our function from eval algorithm, which accepts a model and a dataloader.
-This seems ok, except this function accepts a dataset which also includes labels, which we don't have for our real data.
+Now given the data, we can transform it into a PyTorch-friendly dataloader and run it through our model.
+To run it through the model, we'll use our function from the eval algorithm, which accepts a model and a dataloader.
+This seems ok, except this function accepts a dataset that also includes labels, which we don't have for our real data.
 Well that's not a problem, we can substitute the real labels with empty (zeros) tensor.
-Here's how the updated code looks like:
+Here's what the updated code looks like:

 ```python
 import os